nipa04/UITesting/README.md

 ## Architecture

 Following a good architecture is one of the most important part of any level development.
-I started with static method based but then found another oen which is much efficient.
+I started with static method based but then found another one  which is much efficient.

 ### Method 1
 * Convert all testable screen to swift page